jonnyhuck/huckathon.org/faq.md

 If you can't save, it might be because you have an error in your data - this will be displayed in a red box in the bar to the left.
 In this case, click the red box to Zoom the map editor to the feature that has an error.

 If there is no red box and save isn't working, refresh the page.
 It will ask you if you want to resume your mapping session, and you should click yes to this (the blue arrow).
 Now click the save button and try again.
 If it still doesn't work, refresh the page again (and click the blue arrow to get your edits back), and click save, but do *not* click to upload in the left panel.
 Instead, scroll to the bottom of the left panel and click to download the changes file (*.osc) - if you email this to <span id='zoomMsg'></span>, we will upload it for you.
+You can then return to the Community Mapping Uganda tab and start a new square if you wish (we would recommend using a different browser for this if you can, and trying to save after mapping only a few features to make sure that it works)!
 <script>document.getElementById('zoomMsg').innerHTML = Tea.decrypt("8KROz/NSb7KWOb+Y7onNvTbwI4yK4EU6pyqY9GflodEN10U2PpH8nvxEFzyBwWcUl6APxVd1zht1CNiaLbfqCSkCewQ=", "huckathon");</script>

+#### How often should I save?

+We would recommend saving your mapping as often as possible in order to minimise problems and then chance of losing your work.
+We would recommend keeping the feature counter in the top-right below 50 by saving your progress regularly.

 #### I am really stuck